 - They may choose not to seek accreditation because they view it as a violation of their religious or academic beliefs.

 - They may prefer autonomy (here, here).

-- They may not be able to afford it or have financial problems or just not want to pay.
+- They may not be able to afford it, have financial problems or just not want to pay.